vibhashah/java4-labs-spring-ioc/README.md

 1. __Fork__ this repository (__don't__ "Clone or download" directly from my repository)
 1. Open a terminal and change to your labs directory:
 ``cd ~/labs``
-1. After the repo has been forked to your GitHub account, click on "Clone or download"
+1. After the repo has been forked to your GitHub account, verify you are viewing your fork, then click on "Clone or download"
 1. Click on the clipboard icon in the dropdown that appears to copy the URL
 1. Go back to your terminal and type: ``git clone `` (with a trailing space)
-1. In the terminal window, choose "Edit" -> "Paste"
+1. In the terminal window, choose "Edit" -> "Paste" which should cause the repository URL to be appended to the ``git clone`` command
 1. Press Enter

 If all goes well you should see something like: